kellegous/puzzles/rust/sort1b/README.md

 cargo test --release
 ```

-I would also recommend commenting out the `one_billiion` test and getting the other, simpler tests to pass first.
+I would also recommend commenting out the `one_billion` test and getting the other, simpler tests to pass first.